 Around a year ago Google launched an open source initiative developed alongside Twitter called AMP project.
-This stands for Accelerated mobile pages.
+This stands for Accelerated Mobile Pages.
 Initially it was restricted to news outlets.
 This appears to be changing as Google is opening the service up to more and more formats of content.

 The key aim of AMP was to have a coding standard that would help to render pages on mobile devices significantly faster when compared to a responsive page.

 When it comes to rendering a page, AMP HTML also uses techniques that prioritise the loading of certain page elements.
 These elements are images, for example, that load only when they get into view.
-The way this is achieved is by Google caching these elements extremeley aggressively.
+The way this is achieved is by Google caching these elements extremely aggressively.

-The implementation of AMP can happen in two ways: hard-coding or (if using wordpress) by simply installing a plugin.
+The implementation of AMP can happen in two ways: hard-coding or (if using WordPress) by simply installing a plugin.
 Either method is appropriate, but hardcoding is manual and requires some experience.

 What’s next for Google AMP?